 We operate a wholesale propane logistics business in the mid-Atlantic, upper midwest and northeastern United States.
 We purchase large volumes of propane supply from natural gas processing plants and fractionation facilities, and crude oil refineries, primarily located in the Texas and Louisiana Gulf Coast area, Canada and other international sources, and transport these volumes of propane supply by pipeline, rail or ship to our terminals and storage facilities in the mid-Atlantic, midwest and the northeastern areas of the United States.
 We identify primary suppliers as those individually representing 10% or more of our total propane supply.
-Our four primary suppliers of propane, two of which are affiliated entities, represented approximately 88% of our propane supplied during the year ended December 31, 2012.
-The propane supply agreement with Spectra Energy expired on April 30, 2012.
+Our four primary suppliers of propane, one of which is an affiliated entity, represented approximately 80% of our propane supplied during the year ended December 31, 2014.
 We primarily sell propane on a wholesale basis to propane distributors who in turn resell propane to their customers.
-We also sell propane in the wholesale market.